UO-CS-OER/CS210-text/_sources/02-Functions/02-02-Scope.md

   name: python3
 ---

-# Binding in Python:  Functions and Scope
+# Binding:  Functions and Scope

 In the prior chapter and accompanying project we both used functions that come built-in to Python (like `max` and `sorted`) and functions